Hooks

 Hook Strategy for Food & Beverage on Instagram Reels

 Food hooks work on a visceral level: the right first frame and opening line can make a viewer hungry enough to watch the entire video.
-The hooks that earn the highest saves combine sensory appeal with a practical promise — "one-pan dinner in 15 minutes" is stronger than "check out this recipe" because it tells the viewer exactly what value they get for their attention.
-Recipe hooks that show the finished dish in the first frame consistently outperform chronological builds because the visual payoff creates immediate desire that the rest of the video satisfies.
+Saveable hooks combine sensory appeal with a practical promise — "one-pan dinner in 15 minutes" is stronger than "check out this recipe" because it tells the viewer exactly what value they get for their attention.
+Recipe hooks that show the finished dish in the first frame create immediate desire that the rest of the video satisfies.
 The templates below combine visual and text hook strategies specific to food content.
+On this Instagram Reels page, adapt the wording to the viewer question a food & beverage account is actually trying to answer.

 Live Hook Patterns From Real Analyses